Vonage Powers Customer Support Communications and Authentication Solutions for Global Manufacturer Fisher & Paykel

-[url="]Vonage[/url] (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, has been chosen by global appliances manufacturer, [url="]Fisher+%26amp%3B+Paykel[/url], to drive customer service communications for customers in Australia, New Zealand, Singapore, the United Kingdom and the United States.
+HOLMDEL, N.J., Nov.
+23, 2020 /PRNewswire/ -- Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, has been chosen by global appliances manufacturer, Fisher & Paykel, to drive customer service communications for customers in Australia, New Zealand, Singapore, the United Kingdom and the United States.

 "Today's customers want to be responded to instantly.
 They want regular updates from businesses and, more importantly, a two-way communications channel that allows them to share their concerns and feedback quickly and easily," said Fisher & Paykel Appliances EVP Marketing and Customer Experience, Rudi Khoury.
 "With Vonage APIs we are able to communicate with customers promptly and create a unique experience giving them control at their fingertips.
 Vonage also helps Fisher & Paykel make the customer journey – from booking a technician and confirming the appointment to evaluating our service – a seamless process and closes any gaps in customer communications."